winter-berry/Crazy-Crazy-Robots-game/README.md

 <b> Aims: </b> <br>
 > Game is polished and ready-to-play. <br>
-> Audio and visual feedback is satisfying
+> Audio and visual feedback is satisfying.

 <b> Objectives: </b> <br>
-> Clean code and component structure <br>
+> Clean code and component structure. <br>
-> Focus on script reusability and adaptability <br>
+> Focus on script reusability and adaptability. <br>
-> > Few dependencies, loosely coupled as much as possible
+> > Few dependencies, loosely coupled as much as possible.

 ## Preview